tamland/kodi-plugin-routing/README.md

 ## Creating rules

-The `route()` decorator binds a function to and an URL pattern.
-The pattern is a path expression consisting of static parts and variable parts of the URL.
+The `route()` decorator binds a function to an URL pattern.
+The pattern is a path expression consisting of static parts and variable parts of an URL.
 Variables are enclosed in angle brackets as `<variable_name>` and will be passed to the function as keyword arguments.